maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ## Another solution: a NuGet marketplace

 Looking at foundations and sponsorships, there are a few things that make these solutions suboptimal for producers and consumers.

-As a producer, you have to tell potential consumers that there are paid options.
-There is a sponsor button The foundation lawyers checked things, it's safe to use.
-As a consumer, you have to be aware of these options, but they are not represented in our de-facto way of acquiring open source in our applications: NuGet.
+Producers will have to make consumers aware that there are paid options.
+They have to direct them to the sponsor button, and can say the open source foundation lawyers approve of the license.

+As a consumer, you have to be aware of these options, and actively search for them.
+They are not "in your face" in our IDE, where we consume most open source through the NuGet client.
+Which means consumers often have no idea there is a sponsor button.

 This is where https://sdkbin.com, and https://bytepack.io, and others come in.
 In fact, our community has been dreaming this up for a long, long time.